 Shock jock Nick Wright has left Houston, but his Stephen Curry and Warriors hate remains strong.

-Mike D'Antoni has proven the Houston doubters wrong just like his favorite player Jeremy Lin.
+Mike D'Antoni has proven the Houston doubters wrong.

 The Big Three linger on the Houston Rockets floor like they own the place (really, they do).
 Stephen Curry conducts two separate on-court TV interviews, seemingly in no rush on either one.
 Draymond Green does another TV spot — and Klay Thompson pulls on those oversized headphones to talk to the radio guys.
 Not a single Rocket is anywhere in sight.

 James Harden and all his junior employees have been swept away, reduced to a footnote to the NBA’s Western Conference champs.
 Harden misses two straight, late drives at the rim on a night when he puts together a triple double every bit as meaningless and hollow as the one Russell Westbrook had against the Rockets a few days earlier.
 Curry hits a pull-up three from three feet outside the top of the key that’s as cold blooded as anything you’ll ever see on Fargo to seal things.
 And just like that, the idea of the Rockets being able to shoot well enough to hang with the Warriors in a seven-game series looks completely fantastical (sorry, Bill Simmons).

 It’s Golden State 113, Rockets 106 in the teams’ third meeting of the season.
 Without Kevin Durant.
 With Curry in foul trouble and looking completely out of sorts before that.
 The best shooter on the planet misses three straight wide-open threes at one point in the second quarter.